Eleven-/CarND-Advanced-Lane-Lines/README.md

 1. Lines must be linear
 2. Obstructions may compromise performance
 3. Color saturation can cause algorithm to fail
+4. Image size is hard coded so it may be incompatible with different perspectives/sizes

 ## Future Improvements
 1. Region mask earlier in program to reduce processing time